awcodify/sysctlid/_posts/2025-05-04-platform-engineering-next-evolution-devops.md

 ---
 In 2025, platform engineering has emerged as a critical evolution of the DevOps movement, focusing on creating self-service capabilities that empower developers while maintaining operational excellence.
 <!--more-->
-<span class="dropcap">A</span>s organizations scale their software delivery capabilities, many are discovering the limitations of traditional DevOps approaches.
+As organizations scale their software delivery capabilities, many are discovering the limitations of traditional DevOps approaches.
 While DevOps broke down the wall between development and operations, platform engineering is now creating bridges across that open space, establishing structured, consumable services that improve developer productivity without sacrificing operational control.

 ## The DevOps Evolution: From Culture to Platform